-Univention Configuration Registry variables can be configured in the command line using the univention-con-fig-registry command (short form: ucr) or via the UMC module Univention Configuration Registry.
+Univention Configuration Registry variables can be configured in the command line using the univention-configuration (short form: ucr) or via the UMC module Univention Configuration Registry.

 As the majority of packages perform their configuration via Univention Configuration Registry and the corresponding basic settings need to be set up during the installation, hundreds of Univention Configuration Registry variables are already set after the installation of a UCS system.